-Mobile phones are not to be used in the Academy; those children who walk home alone should leave them at the Academy office at the beginning of each day.
+Mobile phones are not to be used in the Academy; those children who walk home alone should leave them with a class teacher and the beginning of the school day where they will kept in a secure place.
 The sending of abusive or inappropriate text messages is forbidden.

-Staff should be aware that technologies such as Ultra Portable Laptops and mobile phones may access the Internet by bypassing filtering systems and present a new route to undesirable material and communications.
+Staff should be aware that technologies such as mobile phones and tablets may access the Internet by bypassing filtering systems and present a new route to undesirable material and communications.